 Karanji recipe or Kobbari Kova Kajjikayalu is one of the popular Diwali sweets in India.
 Your child will love eating as an evening snack as it is stuffed with healthy sweet ingredients with the crispy layer.

-Usually, different people make it in a different way, what ever the method they use sealing process remains same.
+Usually, different people make it in a different way, whatever the method they use sealing process remains the same.
 I have seen people using coconut grate, Rava sweetened with jaggery.
 But in our case, I have used dry fruits to make it richer in flavor.

 How to Make Karanji Recipe:

 - Roast khoya stirring continuously on low flame until you get the light brown texture.

 - Once it is cooled break it to fine crumbs with your hands